-On Episode 22 of The Wealth Cast, Chas is joined by Robert “Cujo” Teschner, former US Air Force fighter pilot and current CEO and chief consultant of VMax Group, which specializes in helping organizations build high-performing teams.
+On Episode 22 of The Wealth Cast, Charles Boinske talks to Robert “Cujo” Teschner, former US Air Force fighter pilot and current CEO and chief consultant of VMax Group, which specializes in helping organizations build high-performing teams.
 Robert has taken the principles of fact- and evidence-based accountability he learned during his time as a fighter pilot, and brought them into the business world.
 He shares his insights about leadership, molding effective, fulfilled team members who “buy in,” and the importance of separating fact finding from the apportionment of responsibility.

 Hello, and welcome to The Wealth Cast.
 I’m your host, Charles Boinske.
 On this podcast we bring you the information that you need to know to be a good steward of your wealth, reach your goals, and improve society.
 Today, I am absolutely thrilled to have Robert “Cujo” Teschner as my guest.
 Cujo is an Air Force fighter pilot.
 He has served on many different postings through his 20 year career in the Air Force, but they included being chief of weapons and tactics for the F-15C fighter, chief of training at the NATO air operation center, he’s a distinguished graduate of the National War College, and a veteran of the Seventh Fighter Squadron, which he commanded.